Paula Levin

 Profile

 Paula Levin is a Teaching Professor Emerita.
 She was responsible for the M.A. and Doctor of Education programs in Teaching and Learning.
-In addition to her faculty position in Education Studies, she had an appointment as affiliated faculty in the Program in Human Development, the Department of Anthropology, and the Joint Ph.D.
+In addition to her faculty position in Education Studies, she held affiliated appointments in the Program in Human Development, the Department of Anthropology, and the Joint Ph.D.
 Program in Math and Science Education.
-From 2008-2014, Levin served as Associate Faculty Director and Acting Faculty Director of the Programs Abroad Office at UCSD.
-In recognition of her contributions to teaching, she was named by the Academic Senate as a recipient of UCSD’s Distinguished Teaching Award.
+From 2008–2014, she served as Associate Faculty Director and Acting Faculty Director of the Programs Abroad Office at UC San Diego.
+In recognition of her contributions to teaching, she received the UC San Diego Distinguished Teaching Award from the Academic Senate.

-Levin has conducted research on language, schooling and culture in the United States, as well as in French Polynesia and Papua New Guinea.
-Her writings have addressed science learning, early literacy, teacher preparation, home-school relationships, curriculum design, and social, linguistic, and cultural aspects of learning.
+Levin has conducted research on language, schooling, and culture in the United States, as well as in French Polynesia and Papua New Guinea.
+Her writings have addressed science learning, early literacy, teacher preparation, home–school relationships, curriculum design, and the social, linguistic, and cultural aspects of learning.

-Prior to assuming her faculty position at UCSD, Levin served as a research anthropologist in the Pre-Kindergarten Program at the Center for the Development of Early Education (CDEE) at the Kamehameha Schools in Honolulu, Hawaii.
-In that role, she led a curriculum development project team to develop and assess educational programs for native Hawaiian children ages 0-5.
-As a member of the Culture and Learning Department in CDEE, she was honored with the Kimball Award for Applied and Public Anthropology, presented by the American Anthropological Association.
+Prior to assuming her faculty position at UC San Diego, she served as a research anthropologist in the Pre-Kindergarten Program at the Center for the Development of Early Education (CDEE) at the Kamehameha Schools in Honolulu, Hawaii.
+In that role, she led a curriculum development project team to develop and assess educational programs for Native Hawaiian children ages 0–5.
+As a member of the Culture and Learning Department in CDEE, she received the Kimball Award for Applied and Public Anthropology from the American Anthropological Association.

-Levin has worked on a number of collaborative projects, including "Visualizing Earth", an NSF-funded multi-site, multidisciplinary research project to study scientific visualization, and to integrate the use of space shuttle images into middle school earth science instruction.
-She also served as Project Director of a Ford Foundation-funded ethnographic study called "Teaching Diversity and Learning Tolerance", a look at a core curriculum at UCSD.
-In addition, she worked with a consortium of UC faculty to develop doctoral level degrees for educational practitioners.
-From 2008-2012, Levin reviewed newly-proposed graduate programs for accreditation, in her role as a member of the WASC (Western Association of Schools and Colleges) Substantive Change Committee.
+She has worked on a number of collaborative projects, including “Visualizing Earth,” an NSF-funded multi-site, multidisciplinary research project studying scientific visualization and integrating the use of space shuttle images into middle school earth science instruction.
+She also served as Project Director of a Ford Foundation-funded ethnographic study called “Teaching Diversity and Learning Tolerance,” which examined a core curriculum at UC San Diego.
+In addition, she worked with a consortium of UC faculty to develop doctoral-level degrees for educational practitioners.
+From 2008–2012, she reviewed newly proposed graduate programs for accreditation as a member of the Western Association of Schools and Colleges (WASC) Substantive Change Committee.

 University of California, San Diego